1.26 Title IX Sexual Harassment and Grievance Policy

 St. Louis, MO 63103

-The Center for Accessibility and Disability Resources partners with students, faculty, academic departments and service providers to facilitate equal access to and opportunity to participate in all university programs, services, and experiences.
+The Center of Accessibility and Disability Resources partners with students, faculty, academic departments and service providers to facilitate equal access to and opportunity to participate in all university programs, services, and experiences.
 This office coordinates aid and services to meet the needs of students with disabilities to create a safe and supportive campus community for everyone.

 D. National Resources

-The following chart outlines national resources available on-line.
+The following outlines national resources available on-line.
 These resources may help identify available resources in other communities outside of St. Louis or Missouri.

 E. Employee Resources